-As standard, a keyboard with trackball is located in the pull-out keyboard tray under the fader bed.
-The keyboard has two color coded PS2 connectors which fit directly in the PS2 ports on the PC.
+As standard, a keyboard with trackball (or alternatively trackpad) is located in the pull-out keyboard tray under the fader bed.
+The keyboard has two colour coded PS2 connectors which fit directly in the PS2 ports on the PC.
 UK and US keyboard layouts are available.